junhaz4/self-learning-path/java-learning-path/java learning notes.md

     System.out.println("The top speed of "+getClass().getSimpleName()+" is set to: "+ topSpeed);
   }
 }
-class Car extends Vehicle { // Derived from Vehicle Base for Prius
+class class_.Car extends Vehicle { // Derived from Vehicle Base for Prius
-  //implementation of Car class
+  //implementation of class_.Car class
 }
 class Truck extends Vehicle {// Derived from Prius can be base to any further class
   //implementation of Truck class